Opal Plumstead: Production and release

 A teaser video for the novel was released in April 2014.
-The cover was revealed on 30 June 2014.
-Emily Drabble writing for The Guardian reported that Opal would be "Wilson's most outspoken and fiery heroine yet".
-The novel was released on 9 October 2014, published by Doubleday Children's Books.
-The paperback edition was released on 4 June 2015.
+The cover was revealed on 30 June 2014, with a teaser that Opal would be "Wilson's most outspoken and fiery heroine yet".
+Two trailers were released for the novel, one of which was broadcast on television.
+It was released on 9 October 2014, published by Doubleday Children's Books.
 In November 2014, Wilson discussed the novel at the Richmond Literature Festival.
 National Geographic Kids and The Guardian held competitions for readers to win a copy of the book.
-Two trailers were released for the novel, one of which was broadcast on television.
+The paperback edition was released on 4 June 2015.

 Opal Plumstead is Wilson's 100th book.
 It is also Wilson's longest book at over 500 pages, and it took her around 9 months to write.
 Wilson explained, "I used to say to children I wanted to write 100 books and then I'd keel over.
 It did slightly prey on my mind, so I rather hurriedly wrote the 101st.
 I always like, for security's sake, to have another book on the go, and even the one after that".
 Wilson had not kept track of the exact number of novels she had written, but her publishers had told her that this would be her 100th book, so Wilson tried to make it "special".
 She added that reaching 100 books felt unreal, but that it felt "great to have written so many".
-Wilson did not believe that she would publish a sequel to the novel due to Opal becoming too old at the end of Opal Plumstead for a children's novel.
+Wilson did not believe that she would publish a sequel, considering Opal too old at the end of Opal Plumstead for a children's novel.

 Jacqueline Wilson decided to set the novel in 1913.

 Wilson had previously written several novels set in the Victorian era and realised that she liked writing historical novels, so she decided to change the setting for Opal Plumstead to the Edwardian period due to the social and political complexity of that era.
 Wilson intended to set the novel during World War I, but changed the setting to 1913 instead when she realised that many other children's authors were setting their novels during that conflict.
 However, the end of the novel features the outbreak of the war, with the author noting that she wanted the ending to reflect how the war "was such a tragic event and had a terrible impact on so many lives".
 Wilson believed that the novel had a feminist theme, explaining, "I don't tend to write about girls who just dream of getting married and being homemakers.
 Mostly they're the odd one out, or have had a difficult start in life.
 Hopefully my books are quite comforting.
 I don't think I've ever written about a girl who's conventionally pretty with everything going for her".
 She explained that the novel was about a smart girl from "respectable working-class home and how difficult it is to escape from your background".